 Someone who went in one door and just as quickly went out another door without stopping was known as a THOROUGH CHURCHMAN.

 To THOROUGH COUGH was to cough and break wind simultaneously.

-A THREE-PENNY UPRIGHT was a prostitute that dispensed her favors standing against a wall.
+A THREE-PENNY UPRIGHT was a slang name for a prostitute who dispensed her favors standing against a wall.